-Over 440 essays from 32 states and the District of Columbia were submitted in last year’s essay contest, with winning essays from students in Oklahoma, New Jersey, California, North Carolina and Texas.
+Over 550 essays from 34 states were submitted in this last year’s essay contest.
+Winning essays came from students in Oklahoma, South Dakota and Illinois.